Dittenhafer-Reed Research Group

 Characterization of mtDNA nucleoid proteins in genome maintenance and transcriptional regulation

 Analogous to chromosomal DNA that wraps around histone proteins to fit in the nucleus, mtDNA molecules are compacted into mtDNA-protein complexes termed nucleoids.
 Mitochondrial nucleoid proteins compact and protect mtDNA and impact mtDNA transcription.
 Mass spectrometry studies identified nearly 60 proteins in nucleoid complexes.
 These proteins include the core transcriptional machinery, the factors required for mtDNA replication and translation and mitochondrial metabolic enzymes.
-A number of nucleoid proteins were identified by quantitative mass spectrometry approaches to be post-translationally modified.
-Reversible post-translational modification (PTM) of proteins involves the covalent addition of chemical moieties to specific amino acids, and includes phosphorylation of serine, threonine and tyrosine and acetylation/acylation of lysine.
-PTMs were first recognized as regulators of nuclear histone proteins; however it is now clear that PTMs regulate protein function in diverse biological processes.
-Mitochondrial proteins are subject to extensive acetylation and phosphorylation; however, much remains to be explored regarding their functional significance.
-To understand the maintenance and gene expression of human mtDNA, the Dittenhafer-Reed lab will use biochemical approaches to analyze nucleoid protein structure, post-translational modification and function.
+A number of nucleoid proteins were identified to be post-translationally modified; however, much remains to be explored regarding the functional significance of these modifications.
+To understand the maintenance and gene expression of human mtDNA, the Dittenhafer-Reed lab uses biochemical approaches to analyze nucleoid protein structure, post-translational modifications and their functions.

 A. Paul Schaap Science Center35 East 12th StreetRoom 3101Holland, MI 49423